Enoal-Fauchille-Bolle/Arcade/README.md

 - **Multiple Graphics Libraries**: Supports nCurses, SDL2, and at least one additional graphics library.
 - **Multiple Games**: Includes at least two games such as Snake, Minesweeper, or Pacman.
 - **Score Tracking**: Keeps records of player scores.
-- **Runtime Library Switching**: Change the graphical library and game while the program is running.
+- **Runtime Library Switching**: Change the display library and game while the program is running.

 ## Installation & Build